ToyinOmojola/website/content/publication/21BrainhackNeuroViews/index.md

 ---
-title: [Brainhack: developing a culture of open, inclusive, community-driven neuroscience]
+title: "Brainhack: developing a culture of open, inclusive, community-driven neuroscience"

 # where your title was published - Markdown formatting is enabled here for italic etc.
 # publication: NeuroViews